Cycling news - Marianne Vos surges to victory to win Stage One of the Tour for All

-Marianne Vos produced a phenomenal finish to beat Cecilie Uttrup Ludwig in a sprint finish on day one of the Zwift Tour For All on GCN and Eurosport.
+Marianne Vos produced a phenomenal finish to beat Cecilie Uttrup Ludwig in a sprint finish on day one of the Zwift Tour For All.

 A breakaway group of nine riders, including Uttrup Ludwig, Vos and Anna van der Breggen, opened up a gap of over a minute with one lap of the course remaining.